Transitional Kindergarten – Jr. High

 • Connect the Bible to events with historical events & correlate other subjects with Bible teaching.

-• Special Activities: ACSI Bible Verse Memorization.
+• Special Activities: Bible Verse Memorization

 ACADEMICS